Actions and Detail Panel

 The Design Council’s May 2015 post Reinventing death for the twenty-first century reflects this shift by detailing some of the challenges and ways that design could intervene within end of life care, both in terms of the appendages linked to dying at home but also in terms of new rituals, breaking taboos and the introduction of new technologies where appropriate.
 Additionally design competitions such as Designboom’s Design for Death, the Future Cemetery Project and OPENIDEO’s Reimaging End of Life have opened up this topic for discussion within the design community.

 Louise Winter is a writer and the founder of Poetic Endings - a modern funeral service offering ceremonies of style, substance, relevance and meaning.
-She's also the editor of the Good Funeral Guide - the only independent resource that exists to help the public get the funeral they want.
+She's also the editor of the Good Funeral Guide (http://www.goodfuneralguide.co.uk/) the only independent resource that exists to help the public get the funeral they want.
+She has also been involved in creating installations and experiences such as Life.
+Death.
+Whatever. (http://www.lifedeathwhatever.com/about/) at National Trust’s Sutton House that aim to redesign the dialogue about death and dying.

 Dr. John Troyer is the Director of the Centre for Death and Society at the University of Bath.
 His interdisciplinary research focuses on contemporary memorialization practices, concepts of spatial historiography, and the dead body’s relationship with technology.
 Dr. Troyer is also a theatre director and installation artist with extensive experience in site-specific performance across the United States and Europe.
 He is a co-founder of the Death Reference Desk website (http://www.deathreferencedesk.org), the Future Cemetery Project (http://www.futurecemetery.org) and a frequent commentator for the BBC.